 For purposes of investment management, the Foundation's deposits and investments can be grouped into one significant category: Cash on deposit with the University, which the University invests in deposits and repurchase agreements with banks and the Commonwealth of Kentucky.

-Cash on deposit with the University is managed based on the University's Overnight and Short-Term Investment Policy approved by the Investment Committee of the University's Board of Trustees.
+Cash on deposit with the University is managed based on the University's Operating Fund Investment Policy.

 Deposit and investment risks.
 The Foundation's deposits and investments are exposed to various risks as discussed in more detail below.